Theomat/policy-extraction/lunar-lander/README.md

 will output a `my_dqn.pt` model file.

-## Extracting a Decition Tree from a Policy
+## Extracting a Decision Tree from a Policy

 You can extract the policy using: